Photo taken on rocks south of Junipero Sierra Peak in the eastern Santa Lucia Mountains © 1999 John Game.

 Last updated: Sep 2, 2007 12:12

-Sandstone cliffs and outcrops in chaparral or foothill woodland, commonly with Castilleja foliolosa
+Sandstone cliffs and outcrops (Vaqueros Formation) in chaparral or foothill woodland, commonly with Castilleja foliolosa; 585-740 m.

-Small subshrubs 1–4 dm tall and to ca. 3 dm wide, freely branched; leaves narrowly elliptic, 5–20 mm long and ca. 4–6 mm wide, the margins revolute, white-tomentose below, less pubescent and more greenish-gray above; involucres solitary and sessile, 5–6 mm long, ribbed and with 5-teeth; heads subcapitate, tepals glabrous, 4–5 mm long, tawny-yellow to rose, the base not stipate.
+Subshrubs 1–3 dm tall, 1–4 dm wide, stems slightly spreading to erect, tomentose, grayish to reddish; leaf blades linear to narrowly elliptic, 5–20 mm long, 1–4 mm wide, the margins revolute, white-tomentose below, less pubescent and more greenish-gray above; involucres solitary and sessile, 4–6 mm long, ribbed and with 5 teeth; inflorescences cymose-umbellate to cymose, rarely capitate, tepals glabrous, 3–5 mm long, perianth tawny-yellow to rose, the base not stipate (Reveal and Rosatti 2013).
 Relatively novel in habit and appearance and not readily mistaken for any other species in our region.

 June to July

-Endemic to the Santa Lucia Mountains (Monterey County)
+Endemic to central California in the eastern Santa Lucia Mountains (Monterey County).